Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 We next compare the results obtained by Ref.~\cite{Eskilt:2023nxm}, our previous \cite{Kochappan:2024jyf} publication, and the new constraints derived from the data combinations analyzed in this work.
 Figure \ref{fig:rho} illustrates the fraction of EDE relative to the total cosmic energy density under different data fits.
 Here we use $\Omega_{EDE}=\rho_{EDE}/\rho_{tot}$.
-The green line corresponds to the results presented by Ref. \cite{Eskilt:2023nxm}, obtained by fitting Planck $TT$, $TE$, and $EE$ data together with BOSS and SH0ES, under the assumption that cosmic birefringence is absent ($gM_\mathrm{Pl}=0$).
-Among the four cases shown, this scenario yields the smallest EDE contribution.
+The green line corresponds to the results presented by Ref. \cite{Eskilt:2023nxm}, obtained by fitting Planck $TT$, $TE$, and $EE$ data together with BOSS and SH0ES, under the assumption that cosmic birefringence is absent ($gM_\mathrm{Pl}=0$). { Comparing with Ref.~\cite{Kochappan:2024jyf}, the BOSS and SH0ES datasets have been replaced by DESI DR2 and PantheonPlus, and $\theta_i$ is now fixed to $2.7$ rather than varied freely.} Among the four cases shown, this scenario yields the smallest EDE contribution.
 The yellow line represents the constraints from our earlier analysis \cite{Kochappan:2024jyf}, in which Planck $EB$ data were incorporated to constrain the cosmic birefringence coupling parameter $gM_\mathrm{Pl}$.
 Compared with the birefringence-free case, the inclusion of $EB$ polarization data clearly favors a larger fraction of EDE.

-The blue and purple lines correspond to the new results obtained by jointly fitting an EDE model with cosmic birefringence using the Planck+DESI+Pantheon+ baseline, further augmented by Planck-$EB$ and ACT-$EB$ data, respectively.
+The blue and purple lines correspond to the new results obtained by jointly fitting an EDE model with cosmic birefringence using the Planck+DESI+PantheonPlus baseline, further augmented by Planck-$EB$ and ACT-$EB$ data, respectively.
 In these analyses, a total of 9 free parameters are varied simultaneously as shown in Table \ref{tab:cosmo_params}.
 The updated data combinations allow higher values of $\Omega_{\rm EDE}$, with the ACT-$EB$-enhanced fit (purple line) yielding a systematically larger EDE fraction than that inferred from Planck-$EB$ alone.
 In all cases, the EDE component reaches its maximum contribution around the epoch when the matter and radiation energy densities are comparable, which defines the parameter $f_{\rm EDE}$.
 After the CMB epoch, the EDE fraction rapidly decreases and becomes negligible by the present time.

 Figure~\ref{fig:theta} illustrates the oscillatory behavior of the scalar-field potential under four group datasets.
 Since the field amplitude satisfies $\phi = \theta f$ and the best-fit values of $\theta$ differ among the various data combinations, we normalize the field as $\phi / \phi_0$ in order to compare the redshift evolution of the potential oscillations on equal footing.
 During the epoch of recombination, the potential transitions from a slow-roll regime into a phase of damped oscillations.
 As shown in the plot, the oscillation frequency depends sensitively on the value of $\theta_i$.
 In particular, the yellow line, which corresponds to the smallest best-fit $\theta_i$-even below 2-exhibits the slowest oscillatory behavior among all cases.
 After the matter-radiation equivalent epoch, the oscillations of the potential are rapidly damped.
 By the present time, the EDE field has effectively settled, and no residual oscillatory contribution from EDE remains in the late Universe.